Hephaestus-Arm/HephaestusArm2/electronics.md

 will set the ID of the current motor to X (X being a number).

 ```
-ID X command Output
+ID X Command Output again (pic)
 ```

 Go ahead and provision the Smart servos with ID's 1,2, and 3.

 ```
-Protip: you might need to reset the board between unplugging one servo and plugging in the next.
+Protip: You might need to reset the board between unplugging one servo and plugging in the next.
-Protip: Having a sharpie/ or any other way marking the motors is useful to avoid confusion during assembely.
+Protip: Having a sharpie or any other way of marking the motors is useful to avoid confusion during assembely.
 ```

 After provisioning you can plug in already provioned motors and check them with the ID command.

 If all your motors keep their ID's congrats you have successfuly provisoned all 3 motors.
-Now onto calibration
+Now onto calibration.

 ## 6 Calibrate before beginning assembly

-Calibrating the motors is an important step, while these servos are continous, they only 240 degrees of sensing that means your motors can be in a position after assembely where they may not be able to reach their entire range.
-In order to fix this we try to calibrate the motors and check they are able to reach their entire range before assembely.
+Calibrating the motors is an important step, while these servos are continous, they only have 240 degrees of sensing.
+This means that your motors can be in a position after assembely where they may not be able to be controlled across their entire range.
+In order to fix this we try to calibrate the motors and check if they are able to reach their entire measurable range before assembly.

 To calibrate.

 1. Plug in all 3 motors and reboot the firmware.

-2. Open up putty using the same command as you did earlier
+2. Open up putty using the same command as you did earlier.

 3. Press and hold the calibrate button 10 seconeds then let go.
 The motors should calibrate and move to a calibrated position.
-If successful you should see the lines.
+If successful you should see the lines:

 ```
 Starting the motor motion after calibration